 FREE VET CARE TO UKRAINIAN ANIMALS

 Can you help us help animals in Ukraine?
-Please consider donating to the fundraiser through the buttons above.
+Please consider donating to the fundraiser through the button below.

 Our team is present in Ukraine right now providing free veterinary care to animals in need.
 We believe it is our duty to help rescue, treat and care for animals during this brutal war.
 Hundreds of dogs and cats, horses, donkeys, and smaller pets have been wounded.
 On the ground, vets are dealing with gun shot wounds, trauma from bombs, broken bones, missing limbs, worms, mange, traffic accidents and severe starvation and dehydration, where animals have spent weeks wandering empty streets alone.

 We believe every animal should be able to receive treatment and stand a chance at a happy and healthy future.
 Many animals have been abandoned and are living on the streets, scavenging for food and fighting for survival.
 The lucky ones are in shelters or under the care of those who have stayed behind despite the risks.
 In some circumstances owners are struggling to pay for veterinary care due to the war effecting the economy, employment and cost of living.
 We strive to provide the best treatment possible by doing the following

 Providing veterinary care totally free of charge